How do you navigate office politics efficiently?

-2. Be a Type A
+2. Emulate a Type A Personality

 Unlike douchebags, Type A personalities rarely fight each other.

-Type A personalities don’t whine, they don’t complain, they don’t engage in unnecessary arguments.
+Type A personalities don’t whine, they don’t complain, and they don’t engage in unnecessary arguments.
 In so many words: They’re adults.

 You should be an adult, too.